sgbaik-decaf/portfolio/94870_final_proj_2.md

 Do You have any suggestions to improve the product?
 > You might want to mention "alternative investing" in addition to 'ESG': such as XXXXXXX (website, personally identifiable information)

+# Things to fix based on feedback

+1. A 'simple' set of colors as a background?
+Applying background photos with the same filters everywhere seems possible, unsure if it's a good idea.
+2. Horizontal bar?
+I would have to do some research to see if that is even feasible.